 Regional Director for New Jersey and New York

-Maggie is a student at John P. Stevens High School in Edison, NJ and runs the Girls Science Interactive branch in Clark, NJ.
+Maggie is a sophomore at Duke University and runs the Girls Science Interactive branch in Clark, NJ.
 She enjoys science and math and likes to read and draw in her free time.
 Besides reading and drawing, Maggie plays the piano, violin and viola.
 She also likes playing tennis with her friends and is on her high school's junior varsity tennis team.
 Maggie, also, enjoys spending time with younger kids.

 Karilynn is a sophomore at Virginia Commonwealth University’s Honors College.
 She is double majoring in biology and psychology with a concentration in life sciences.
 Karilynn works as a care partner on the Post Anesthesia Care Unit at VCU Health’s main hospital.
 She is also an undergraduate researcher for the biomedical engineering department working with eye-tracking in Parkinson’s patients and